How do you become a Deacon?

 “Don’t think of it as deciding to be a deacon,” they said.
 “Just see what it is about, just see if it’s a vocation you feel called to.”
-A year and a half later, and every other weekend is packed with classes, I’m leading communion services, teaching RCIA and bringing communion to rest homes.
+A year and a half later, and every other weekend was packed with classes, leading prayer services, teaching RCIA and bringing communion to rest homes.
 Watch out, vocations have a way of sneaking up on you.

-All levity aside, if members of your parish are asking you to look into being a deacon, that may very well be God calling you to examine your calling to see if you have a vocation.
+All levity aside, if members of your parish are asking you to look into being a deacon, that may very well be God calling you to examine yourself to see if you have a vocation.
 Take it seriously, and find out.

 The road to ordination is a long one, and it has three main parts, aspirancy, candidacy and final preparation.
 Well, officially, the final preparation is still part of candidacy, but it doesn’t feel that way.
 This process may be very different from diocese to diocese, but the basic steps are still there.
 I will be describing my diocese, call the your chancery if you want specifics in your own.

 Before we can be admitted into the program, our priest generally recommends us to the diaconal board.
 Then we have pages and pages of application to fill out.
 Yes, they want to know absolutely everything about us.
 References, biographies, proof of Sacraments, DNA samples and mother’s aunt’s daughter in law’s maiden name.
 Dang thing took me three weeks to get all the documentation for.
 This is the modern world though, so a little CYA is in order, I”m sure.